0xjei/SawChain/processor/README.md

 * At least one of the provided Task Types values for enable task types doesn't match a valid Task Type.
 * At least one of the provided Product Types values for enable product types doesn't match a valid Product Type.
 * No derived products for transformation event typology.
-* Derived products for description event.
+* Derived products are given for description event.
 * At least one of the provided Product Types values for derived product types doesn't match a valid Product Type.
+* At least one of the provided Product Types values for derived product types doesn't match with one of those enabled for the Product Type.

 ### Create Company
 To create a Company, the System Admin needs to provide some information: a name, a description, a website reference and the public key of the Company Admin.